logo

 Static Routinglink | top

-There are method and decorator to set your function (handler) to response static route.
-Application.set_route and Application.route.
-Both of them have tho parametrs, first the required path like /some/path/for/you and next method flags, which is default METHOD_HEAD | METHOD_GET.
-There are other methods in state module like METHOD_POST, METHOD_PUT etc. There is two special constants METHOD_GET_POST which is HEAD | GET | POST, aned METHOD_ALL which is all supported methods.
-If method does not match, but path is exist in internal table, http state HTTP_METHOD_NOT_ALLOWED is return.
+There is a method and a decorator to set your function (handler) to respond to a static route: Application.set_route and Application.route.
+Both of them have two parameters: first, the required path like /some/path/for/you, and second, method flags, which default to METHOD_HEAD | METHOD_GET.
+There are other methods in the state module like METHOD_POST, METHOD_PUT, etc. There are two special constants: METHOD_GET_POST, which is HEAD | GET | POST, and METHOD_ALL, which includes all supported methods.
+If the method does not match but the path exists in the internal table, the HTTP state HTTP_METHOD_NOT_ALLOWED is returned.

 @app.route('/some/path')